What Is Tricuspid Atresia?

 Tricuspid atresia sometimes is seen on ultrasound scans before birth.
 A fetal echocardiogram (a more detailed ultrasound study of the unborn baby's heart) can give more information and help the delivery team plan treatment.

-A screening pulse oximeter test usually is done on all newborns right after birth using a light on a fingertip or toe.
+A screening usually is done on all newborns right after birth using a light on a fingertip or toe.
 If tricuspid atresia isn't found before birth, this test will show that the baby's blood is not carrying as much oxygen as expected.
 The delivery team will then do other tests to find the problem and help plan treatment.

 The tests may include: